 Information about scholarship opportunities is posted in the Financial Aid Office and at pencol.edu.
-There are also many other websites with scholarship information.
-Unfortunately, some of these sites are less precise than others.
-One of the free sites recommended by financial aid administrators in Washington is theWashBoard.org.
+There are many other websites with scholarship information, though some of those sites are less precise than others.
+One of the free sites recommended by financial aid administrators in Washington is the WashBoard.org.